denizumutdereli/stream-services/README.md

 ### Core Components

 - **Redis**: A high-performance in-memory database system.
-In our setup, Redis plays a crucial role in caching and providing fast access to data, especially for frequently accessed datasets like recent trades.
+In this infrastructure, Redis plays a crucial role in caching and providing fast access to data, especially for frequently accessed datasets like recent trades.

 - **Nats Cluster**: A [distributed messaging system](https://nats.io/) with three nodes.
 It's the backbone of our inter-service communication, ensuring that data is consistently distributed across all services.